Mixed affective state: Treatment

-Treatment of mixed states is typically based upon administration of mood stabilizing medication, which may include anticonvulsants such as valproic acid and lamotrigine; atypical antipsychotics such as quetiapine, olanzapine, aripiprazole, and ziprasidone; or first-generation antipsychotics such as haloperidol.
+Treatment of mixed states is typically based upon administration of mood stabilizing medication, which may include anticonvulsants such as valproic acid and lamotrigine; atypical antipsychotics such as quetiapine, olanzapine, aripiprazole, ziprasidone, and lurasidone; or first-generation antipsychotics such as haloperidol.
 There is question of lithium's efficacy for treatment of mixed states due to conflicting conclusions drawn from various trials and research.
 Mood stabilizers work to reduce the manic symptoms associated with the mixed state, but they are not considered particularly effective for improving concurrent depressive symptoms.